jbostoen/itop-jb-news/readme.md

 ## What?

-Adds a news room to be aware of information on new or updated iTop extensions created by me.
+This extension will show messages in the newsroom related to my iTop extensions and services.

 ## Cookbook